cedar-book/BTS-Core-work/notes/myPlan-items.rst

 Doc Plan (draft)
 ***********************

-**There items are I am listing here what I might be able to work on
+**There items are some documentation work items that I could thought about.
+I've listed as a draft.

 Items
 ========================